zamattiac/pizza/README.md

     - `samepriceas` (==)
     - `cheaperthan` (<)
     - there is no "more expensive than" because no one wants more expensive pizza
+- `gimme` is the keyword for for loops. it is similar to above.
+It pythonically iterates.
-- Every line in the loop block must begin with `!`.
+- Every line in a loop block must begin with `!`.
 Pizza doesn't care if you indent.

 ## Error
 - using the `w` flag is really really recommended.